Azure/azure-sdk-for-c-arduino/examples/Azure_IoT_Adu_ESP32/readme.md

 - Setting up and configuring the necessary services for the scenario.
 - Configuration, build, and run instructions for the IoT ADU sample.

-_The following was run on Windows 11 and Ubuntu Desktop 20.04 environments, with Arduino IDE 1.8.19 and ESP32 board library version 2.0.4._
+_The following was run on Windows 11, with Arduino IDE 2.1.0 and ESP32 board library version 2.0.9._

 ## Prerequisites